JoseAponte-IT/Azure--Network-Configuring-and-Troubleshooting/README.md

 ![image](https://github.com/user-attachments/assets/9d706e04-5697-4090-ae84-5bc115d83651)

+<h2>Step 5: Generate and monitor ICMP Traffic over the Network and Configure A Firewall</h2>

 - Search Wireshark in the windows search bar on the bottom left and open the program

-- Select the Ethernet option [This shows you all the packets of data being transfered throughout the network ]
+- Select the Ethernet option [This shows you all the packets of data being transfered throughout the network through the NIC ]

 ![image](https://github.com/user-attachments/assets/2a627af3-831c-4174-9883-77dc3a85efd1)